-If no problem can be found, collect a file output with fisnap for troubleshooting information then contact field engineers.
+If the problem cannot be solved after taking the above actions, collect a file output with fjsnap or pclsnap for troubleshooting information then contact field engineers.

-WARNING: sfcfs: 1039: mount\point: MDS reject mount: detail
+WARNING: sfcfs: 1039: mount_point: MDS reject mount: detail

 Mounting is rejected by MDS.
 The details of the rejection are displayed at detail.